-Gold is one of the most widely traded raw materials around the world and certainly the most popular of the precious metals, for both its financial and cultural value.
+Gold is one of the most widely traded raw materials around the world, along with crude oil trading, and certainly the most popular of the precious metals, for both its financial and cultural value.

+Investing in gold in the UK is one of the most popular forms of trading.
 Gold belongs to the commodities market, along with other precious metals including silver and platinum, all of which you are able to trade with a CMC Markets account.
-Investing in gold in the UK is one of the most popular forms of trading and traders have put this into practice for over one thousand years.
-The yellow metal comes in many forms, which includes gold bullions, gold coins and gold stocks to invest in the share market.
+The yellow metal comes in many forms, including gold bullion, gold coins and gold stocks in the share market.

 The price of gold can fluctuate depending on political, social and economic instability.
 It is sometimes referred to as a ‘safe haven’ by traders because its price is not always affected by governmental decisions or inflated by interest rates, in a dissimilar way to some shares in the stock market.
 On the contrary, gold can act as a form of insurance as investors might reallocate assets into the gold market at unstable times.
 This could increases its value, since its demand might rise as traders might attempt to use it as a stock hedge.

 So, why do some traders invest in gold?
 The answer to this question relates to gold hedging.
 Gold and other precious metals sometimes have a negative correlation with stocks and bonds, depending on the current stability of the economy.
 This reinforces the idea of precious metals as a safe haven for traders.
 When investors realise that their share positions are declining in value, some decide to take a chance on gold investment to balance out their potential losses.
 This is known as hedging in the gold market and it is a popular strategy amongst traders.
 This way, they are attempting to diversify their portfolio as they spread their bets across a range of markets, where the price of gold may increase in response to events that would typically cause the price of stocks and bonds to decrease.